kira-pitman/javascript-carnival-2/whack-a-mole/whack-a-mole-README.md

 We need to find a way to _store references_ to all off the cells so we can then put a mole in one of them.

-There are multiple ways you could go about doing this; we would recommend reading up on how to work with [HTML tables using Javascript](https://www.w3schools.com/jsref/coll_table_cells.asp).
-You can use this to create a variable equal to this _2D array_ (an array that holds arrays), or to create a single array and then fill it with the cells.
+There are multiple ways you could do this; you could [create an array and fill it with the cells](https://www.w3schools.com/jsref/met_document_getelementsbytagname.asp), or read up on how to work with [HTML tables using Javascript](https://www.w3schools.com/jsref/coll_table_cells.asp) and create a variable equal to a _2D array_ (i.e. an array that holds arrays).
 If that is a daunting task, remember you can always *ask the internet how to do it*.

 #### Random cell selector